 So I’ve been thinking … Last year I wrote a post about how I was thinking about diverting some of the money we were contributing to our 403b retirement fund towards our dividend stocks instead.
 This was somewhat of a controversial move because traditional personal finance advice is to invest in your tax-sheltered accounts, not your taxable accounts!
 After all, why would you want to save your money in an account where you have to pay taxes?
 But it wasn’t that simple.
 There were several more alluring reasons why investing in dividend stocks would make more sense: … [Read more...] about Exploring My 401k Alternatives – Maybe More Dividend Stocks?

 As many of you know, 2012 is the first year that I have really overhauled my stock investment strategy and changed my focus to simply collecting high-quality dividend paying stocks.
 Just like any dividend investor can tell you, dividend payment income is a pretty remarkable source of “truly” passive income.
 I prefix passive income with “truly” because the income they generate literally requires no effort on my part.
 I simply collect the payments each quarter!
 As of this month, I am happy to report the second installment of my quarterly dividend payments received.
-Please see the image on … [Read more...] about My Dividend Payment Income Report – September 2012
+Please see the image on the left for the total. … [Read more...] about My Dividend Payment Income Report – September 2012

 Darn!
 The year was off to such a great start for us investors!
 But then worries about Greece and the Euro spoiled the party.
 If you were following conventional wisdom and investing in Index Funds, then you’ve basically lost about 6% in May (following the S&P 500).
 Don’t worry – I’m not trying to bum you out.
 But it is times like this that you need to ask yourself “What am I doing to hedge myself?
 If buying stocks is offense, what am I doing to play defense?” … [Read more...] about Protecting Yourself with Dividend Stocks